 During a BSP session I help you to find a visual spot that increases the felt sense of an experience while you wear headphones playing soothing bilateral sounds.
 (Bilateral stimulation is a treatment element from EMDR).

-I offer BSP as a type of counseling / psychotherapy It is up to you how often you would like to incorporate BSP into your counseling sessions.
+I offer BSP combined with other therapeutic tools as part of counseling / psychotherapy.
+It is up to you if and when you would like to use BSP in your sessions.
 You are the driver of your own treatment and my role is to provide the space and tools to help you heal.

 BSP was discovered by psychotherapist, David Grand, while using EMDR (Eye Movement Desensitization and Reprocessing) in 2003.
 Dr. Grand describes BSP as accessing the brain-body's innate self-scanning and self-healing capacities in the context of neurobiologically and relationally attuned clinical relationship.
 A person's brain-body activation around a particular issue is paired with a relevant eye and orienting position, called a brainspot, which access neurophysiological subsystems that hold emotional and/or physical experience in an often wordless but felt form of memory.